tadad/real-democracy/content/writing/fully-onchain-government.md

 - laws with code
 - ballots with liquid tokens

-The most important megapolitical shift of the 21st century will be the adoption of blockchains by nation states, and the transformation of blockchains into states themselves.

 ## The Boomer-Gov vs the Zoomer-Gov
-The boomer governments (nation states) and the zoomer governments (blockchains) have many analogous pieces:
+For those that don't see the full picture yet, I'm going to walk through the similarities and differences between the boomer governments (nation states) and the zoomer governments (blockchains):

 ### Validators are Judges
-Everyday law is executed by judges (and juries sometimes) where fuzzy human langauge is transformed into deterministic judgements and precedents.
+The laws of nation states are decided and enforced by a system of judges, police, militaries, etc. - and they help turn fuzzy human langauge and circumstances into deterministic judgements and precedents.
 In the zoomer-gov, these "judges" are called validators or miners, and their job is literally deterministic: they execute code.
-There is no ambiguity, there is only one way the code should execute, and so they do.
+There is no ambiguity: there is only one way the code should execute.
-If you somehow fuck up (maliciously or accidentally) and get the wrong result, the zoomer government will sieze your assets (we call this "slashing").
+If a validator screws this up the deterministic computation (maliciously or accidentally), the zoomer government will sieze your assets as punishment (we call this "slashing").
 Certain laws and contracts in the boomer world will be reduced entirely to code: e.g. options/futures/other financial contracts.
 Other agreements will always require a natural language interpretation to judge what bounds of the contract were breached: e.g. what does it mean to act "in good faith"?